||GIS line and polygon data. (ESRI, MapInfo, others available by request.)

 All products are subject to number of users, licence fee and data preparation fee.

-Excavatability is a measure of how easy it is to remove earth materials and is used to determine appropriate excavation methods.
-It is a function of the geotechnical properties of the material (strength or density) and mass characteristics, in particular mechanical discontinuities.
+Excavatability is a measure of how easy it is to dig up and remove geological materials and is used to determine appropriate excavation methods.
+This dataset provides information on zones of excavatability and the local factors controlling it for a range of excavating equipment.

 The 'foundation conditions' of rocks and soils are an important consideration for determining how surface construction loads are transmitted into the ground.
 There are many factors that need to be considered, including strength, possibility of settlement, weathering and aggressive soil characteristics.
 This dataset provides an overview of factors that should be considered when designing foundations for buildings.

 BGS Civils: strength

 The strength of geological materials is related to their composition, density, and how their mineral components are bound together, i.e. interlocking grains or cementation.
 This dataset provides information on zones of rock strength (based on field description of materials).